iliasazizi/GVS/code/hcnng/README.md

-# The Source Code for KGRAPH
+# The Source Code for HCNNG

 ### Introduction